Greece in the Eurovision Song Contest 2017: Performances

 Demy took part in technical rehearsals on 1 and 4 May, followed by dress rehearsals on 8 and 9 May.
 This included the jury show on 8 May where the professional juries of each country watched and voted on the competing entries.
 The Greek performance featured Demy wearing a soft gold dress and performing together on stage with two dancers in nude-coloured shorts playing with water.
-The stage presentation featured Demy standing on a leveled podium and a hologram screen which appeared in front of the singer during the performance with the LED screens projecting a dark blue background with white and gold raindrops.
+The stage presentation featured Demy standing on a leveled podium and a hologram screen that appeared in front of the singer during the performance with the LED screens projecting a dark blue background with white and gold raindrops.
 The performance was choreographed by stage director Fokas Evangelinos.
-Demy was joined by three off-stage backing vocalists: Erasmia Markidi, Evgenia Liakou and Paris Paraskevadis-Planets.
+Demy was joined by three off-stage backing vocalists: Erasmia Markidi, Evgenia Liakou, and Paris Paraskevadis-Planets.
 The two dancers that performed with Demy on stage were Iasonas Mandilas and Marcus Giakoumoglou.
 At the end of the show, Greece was announced as having finished in the top 10 and subsequently qualifying for the final.
 It was later revealed that Greece placed tenth in the semi-final, receiving a total of 115 points: 54 points from the televoting and 61 points from the juries.

 Shortly after the second semi-final, a winners' press conference was held for the ten qualifying countries.
 As part of this press conference, the qualifying artists took part in a draw to determine which half of the final they would subsequently participate in.
 Greece was drawn to compete in the second half.
 Following this draw, the shows' producers decided upon the running order of the final, as they had done for the semi-finals.
 Greece was subsequently placed to perform in position 15, following the entry from Australia and before the entry from Spain.
 Demy once again took part in dress rehearsals on 12 and 13 May before the final, including the jury final where the professional juries cast their final votes before the live show.
 At the 13 May final, Greece placed 19th, scoring 77 points: 29 points from the televoting and 48 points from the juries.